 I am an Assistant Professor in the Department of Urban Environments at the Université de l'Ontario Français.
 My research focuses on emerging transportation technologies and the future mobility – of both goods and individuals – within the urban landscape.
-Lately, my research has centred on the impacts of ridehailing services (e.g. Uber and Lyft) to help inform regulations and to address broader policy questions surrounding the gig economy.
+Lately, my research has centred on the impacts of ridehailing services (Uber and Lyft) to help inform regulatory actions and address broader policy questions surrounding the gig economy.
 Beyond researching how to leverage new mobility technologies to design more equitable and sustainable cities, I am also an avid cyclist and an urban tree enthusiast!